Fouad187/E-Commerce-Mobile-App-With-Java/README.md

 # What app do ?
 1- let users shopping online with some awesome facilities(search with voice)

-2- Scan product by camera in Progress
+2- Scan product by camera  ( in Progress )

+3- Google Map To Know where your order  ( in Progress )

-# Technologies ( Android , java ,Dart, Flutter , Google Api for map )
+# Technologies ( Android , java , Google Api for map )